wdimmy/DatalogMTL_Practical_Reasoning/README.md

 ##### iTemporal Benchmark

-For the dataset generation based on the iItemporal platform, we refer readers to the [official github repository](https://github.com/kglab-tuwien/iTemporal), where a nice web-based
+For the dataset generation based on the iTemporal platform, we refer readers to the [official github repository](https://github.com/kglab-tuwien/iTemporal), where a nice web-based
 interface and an easy-to-configure file have been provided for the data generation.
-A more technical details about iTemporal can also be found in their [ICDE 2022](https://ieeexplore.ieee.org/document/9835220).
+A more technical details about iTemporal can also be found in their [ICDE 2022](https://ieeexplore.ieee.org/document/9835220) paper.

 <span id="weather"/>

 ##### Weather Benchmark

 The Weather Benchmark is based on a freely available dataset with meteorological observations.
-The original datasets could be downloaded from [here](https://www.engr.scu.edu/~emaurer/gridded_obs/index_gridded_obs.html) and we also upload our processed data to the google drive [here](https://drive.google.com/file/d/1wS33E0T-g44FRVrf6QYfbPFquiAA8fFt/view?usp=share_link).
+The original datasets
+could be downloaded from [here](https://www.engr.scu.edu/~emaurer/gridded_obs/index_gridded_obs.html).
+We have also uploaded our processed data to Google Drive [here](https://drive.google.com/file/d/1wS33E0T-g44FRVrf6QYfbPFquiAA8fFt/view?usp=share_link).

 <span id="experiments"/>

-#### 3. Run experiments
+#### 3. Repeating our Experiments

 ##### 3.1 Experiment 1 (Figure 1 (left) in Our Paper)
-**An Example**, in which the dataset path is: **datasets/fig1_left/itemporal_data_1 programs/fig1_left/itemporal_program_1**, the program path is: **programs/fig1_left/itemporal_program_1** and the fact path is: **facts/fig1_left/itemporal_data_1.txt**.
+**An Example Command is as Follows**, in which the dataset path is: **datasets/fig1_left/itemporal_data_1**, the program path is: **programs/fig1_left/itemporal_program_1**, and the fact path is: **facts/fig1_left/itemporal_data_1.txt**.

 ```shell
   bash run.sh datasets/fig1_left/itemporal_data_1 programs/fig1_left/itemporal_program_1   facts/fig1_left/itemporal_data_1.txt